swiftlang/swift/docs/IndexInvalidation.rst

     APIs, are valid for ``C``.
     FIXME: disallow startIndex.predecessor(), endIndex.successor()

+(4) **Indices of collections and slices freely interoperate.**

+    If an index ``I`` is valid for a collection ``C``, it is also valid for slices of ``C``, provided that ``I`` was in the bounds that were passed to the slicing subscript.

+    If an index ``I`` is valid for a slice obtained from a collection ``C``, it is also valid for ``C`` itself.

-(4) If an index ``I`` is valid for a collection ``C``, it is also valid for
+(5) If an index ``I`` is valid for a collection ``C``, it is also valid for
     a copy of ``C``.

-(5) If an index ``I`` is valid for a collection ``C``, it continues to be valid
+(6) If an index ``I`` is valid for a collection ``C``, it continues to be valid
     after a call to a non-mutating method on ``C``.

-(6) Calling a non-mutating method on a collection instance does not invalidate
+(7) Calling a non-mutating method on a collection instance does not invalidate
     any indexes.

+(8) The setter of ``MutableCollection.subscript(_: Index)`` does not invalidate
+    any indices.

+    Rationale:

+    - Replacing a collection element has runtime complexity O(1) and is not considered a structural mutation.
+Therefore, there seems to be no reason for a collection model would need to invalidate indices from the implementation point of view.

+    - Iterating over a collection and performing mutations in place is a common pattern that Swift's collection library needs to support.
+If replacing individual collection elements would invalidate indices, many common algorithms (like sorting) wouldn't be implementable directly with indices; the code would need to maintain its own shadow indices, for example, plain integers, that are not invalidated by mutations.

-The following points apply to all collections, but specific collections can give different guarantees:
+The following points apply to all collections by default, but specific collection implementations can be less strict:

-(1) Calling a mutating method on a collection instance invalidates all indexes
+(1) A call to a mutating method on a collection instance, except the setter of
-    for that collection instance.
+    ``MutableCollection.subscript(_: Index)``, invalidates all indices for that collection instance.

 Consequences: